oren/aws-solution-architect-associate/cloud-guru.md

 * snapshots of encrypted valumes are encrypted automatically.
 * volumes restored from encrypted snapshots are encrypted automatically.

-### AMI Types: EBS Root Device Volumes vs Instance Store
-Background information:
+### Amazon Machine Images (AMI)
 * AMI is the template.
 From AMI you launch an EC2 instance.
+* AMIs are regional.
+You can only launch an AMI from hte region in which it is stored.
+However you can copy AMIs to other regions using the console, command line, or the Amazon C2 API.

+#### AMI Types: EBS Root Device Volumes vs Instance Store
+Background information:
 * Root Device is the storage that the OS is installed on.
 Similar to partition on my laptop where my OS is installed.
 * There are two types of storage for the root device: EBS and Instance Store.
 * Instance Store is the old type, EBS introduced later.